 Sometime later, Robert Chesebrough, a young chemist from Spring Lake, New Jersey, improved the formula that workers used to create a more sophisticated light-colored gel.
 The aim was to make a brand new ointment for medical use.
 And this is how vaseline, one of the most famous pharmaceutical products, was created.
 Want to learn if bleach can expire as well?

 What People Use Vaseline Petroleum Jelly For

 For the last fifteen hundred years, vaseline petroleum jelly has met extensive use throughout the world.
 Today, you may witness tons of various purposes people use petroleum jelly for.
 Small surprise it can be found in nearly all medical kits together with Neosporin, activated charcoal, survival antibiotics, and other essentials.

 - One of the most popular of those purposes is a medical one which is the main use for the lotion.
 People use petroleum jelly for minor cuts, dry skin, and diaper rash treatment, treating chapped lips.

-- Another thing petroleum jelly is great for is lubricating mechanical elements in bikes, cars (and other vehicles), as well as for lubricating machinery to protect mechanisms from wear out, and even clothing elements like zippers.
+- Another thing petroleum jelly is great for is lubricating mechanical elements in bikes, cars (and other vehicles and tools for vehicles), as well as for lubricating machinery to protect mechanisms from wear out, and even clothing elements like zippers.